 All student organizations must complete the annual recognition process by the fall recognition deadline to remain active.
 Late paperwork and/or missing components may result in a budget reduction.

 New Student Organizations

-New student organizations may submit an application at anytime, but must meet the fall deadline to apply for SUF funds.
+New student organizations may submit materials for recognition at any time, but must meet the fall deadline to apply for a segregated university fees (SUF) budget.

 Organizations must adhere to the following minimum requirements throughout the entire academic year in order to exist as a recognized student organization at the University of Wisconsin-Superior.
 These requirements are set and governed by the UW System in accordance with Financial Paper 50, UW-Superior Student Involvement, & UW-Superior Student Government Association.